shanaditi73-jpg/multi-agent-platform/README.md

 ---

 Built with FastAPI, LangGraph, Next.js, and Groq.
-Deployed on Render + Vercel.
+Deployed on Render + Vercel.Deployed on Render + Vercel.